tsilva/curriculum-vitae/README.md

 - **Start:** 2010
 - **Client:** Schoooools (through Hive Solutions)
-- **Technologies:** PhoneGap, Objective-C, HTML, Javascript, CSS, Ruby, Ruby on Rails
+- **Technologies:** PhoneGap, Objective-C, HTML, JavaScript, CSS, Ruby on Rails

 Schoooools provides personal and social learning spaces that empower collaboration between learners and their educators, namely parents and teachers.
 All school work is stored digitally, so parents can follow their children work, organize, and save it forever, so they can revisit it later, to learn, share or simply show it to the rest of the family or friends.